 Keeping track of business partners and their relevant information, including their sponsorship dollars, is quite helpful.
 Consider creating a database of the local business partners to ensure effective relationships.
 Keep the contact name, address, phone number and e-mail as current as possible.
 Indicate on the spreadsheet if the contact or company is local, regional or national.
 Other important information to track includes a short description of the product or service and the amount and type of contribution each business partner has given to the chapter.

-Once you have a database, share it once a year with the Regional Team.
-The Regional Team can be a resource for chapters to call when looking to broaden current business partner support.
-In turn, the Regional Team should submit these updates to ALA Headquarters to facilitate the updating of national business partner information.
+Once you have a database, share it once a year with the Chapter Resource Team.
+The Team can be a resource for chapters to call when looking to broaden current business partner support.
+In turn, the Chapter Resource Team should submit these updates to ALA headquarters to facilitate the updating of national business partner information.
 By sharing resources, the different levels of ALA will benefit greatly by networking and broadening opportunities.

 Some chapters hold an annual educational program for business partners to assist them in learning the particular dynamics of the legal industry.
 Educational programs can be of great benefit to business partner representatives that are new to the industry and can give experienced business partners the opportunity to voice any concerns.